msqrt/ssgl/README.md

         {vec2(-.4f,-.5f), vec3(.0f, .0f, 1.f)}
     };

-    // send the vertices to the GPU
+    // send the vertices array to the GPU
     Buffer b; glNamedBufferData(b, sizeof(Vertex) * 3, verts, GL_STATIC_DRAW);

-    // set up attributes corresponding to the values Attribute<vec2> position(b, sizeof(Vertex), 0);
+    // set up attributes corresponding to the values. these are wrapper objects that act
+    // as a view to the given Buffer; the arguments mostly match those of glVertexAttribPointer:
+    // (buffer, stride, offset=0, type=-1, normalized=false), where typically stride is the size
+    // of the vertex and offset is how many bytes into the struct the corresponding field is.
+    // the template argument of Attribute is the desired shader-side type; if this doesn't match
+    // the data in the buffer (say, your data is uint8_t), you can manually override the type.
+    Attribute<vec2> position(b, sizeof(Vertex), 0);
     Attribute<vec3> color(b, sizeof(Vertex), sizeof(vec2));

-    // start timing
-    TimeStamp start;
+    // stores both CPU- and GPU-side timing events (has some overhead, but OK for prototyping) TimeStamp start;

-    // while window open and ESC not pressed while (loop()) {
+    // loop() is true while the window is open and ESC has not been pressed while (loop()) {
-        // get time elapsed
         TimeStamp now;
+        // cpuTime() gets time in milliseconds between two stamps
-        float t = .001f*(float)cpuTime(start, now);
+        // gpuTime() would get total render operation time between the stamps float t = .001f*(float)cpuTime(start, now);

         // define the shaders
         auto vertex = [&] {
+            // uniforms are bound with bind(name), this means basic types (including vec* and mat*)
-            uniform float bind(t);
+            // and textures/images which are bound as uniforms uniform float bind(t);
-            in vec2 bind_attribute(position);
-            in vec3 bind_attribute(color);
+            // attributes are bound with bind_attribute; note that you don't bind the buffer directly! in vec2 bind_attribute(position); // these do type checking; try changing the type to float in vec3 bind_attribute(color);
             out vec3 col;
             void glsl_main() {
                 col = color;

+                // shaders are hot reloadable! try changing "t" to "0.5f*t" or "-t" and saving the file float angle = t;

+                // here we call get_rotation() defined in the beginning vec2 pos = get_rotation(angle)*position.xy;

+                // GLSL's built-in variables are pre-defined
-                gl_Position = vec4(get_rotation(t)*position.xy*vec2(9.f/16.f,1.f), .0f, 1.f);
+                gl_Position = vec4(pos*vec2(9.f/16.f,1.f), .0f, 1.f);
             }
         };
         auto fragment = [] {
             in vec3 col;
+            // screen is a special texture output that writes to the window sufrace. out vec3 bind_target(screen);
-            out vec3 screen; // no bind, this just draws to the default framebuffer void glsl_main() {
+            void glsl_main() {
+                // just output the interpolated value
                 screen = col;
             }
         };